Red Bull RB9: Competition history

 In January 2013, Red Bull Chief Technical Officer Adrian Newey admitted that development of the RB9 chassis had been put on hold during the second half of the 2012 season so that the team could concentrate on developing its predecessor, the RB8, in order to secure the 2012 World Drivers' and Constructors' Championship titles.

 The RB9 had a strong debut in Australia, with Vettel topping both Friday practice sessions, before taking pole position in qualifying, ahead of teammate Webber.
 Webber suffered a poor start due to a problem with KERS, while Vettel suffered with tyre degradation and finished the race in third place.
 Webber finished the race in sixth place.

 In Malaysia, Vettel went on to win the race, following an order (which he ignored) to let his teammate Webber win the race.
 In China, Vettel did not set any time in the last session of qualifying, and Webber originally qualified 14th, but moved to the back of the grid for failing to provide a one-litre fuel sample after qualifying.
 In the race, Webber lost his rear right wheel on lap 15, meanwhile Vettel was almost close to get a podium finish to Lewis Hamilton, finishing 4th with a 0.203 second gap.
 In Bahrain, Vettel went on to win the race ahead of both Lotus drivers Kimi Räikkönen and Romain Grosjean.

 The next race at Spain at Catalunya was disappointing for the team; neither driver got onto the podium.
 In Monaco, Vettel finished 2nd with a fastest lap set on the 77th lap, and Webber finished 3rd.
 In Canada, Vettel went on to win the race ahead of Fernando Alonso and Lewis Hamilton, meanwhile Webber finished 4th.
 At the British Grand Prix, Vettel and Webber qualified 3rd and 4th respectively, but on lap 41 of the race, Vettel suffered from a gearbox problem coming to the final turn of the circuit, costing him a victory.
 The safety car would be deployed, and the race was won by Nico Rosberg.
 His teammate Webber would finish 2nd.
 Vettel went on to win at his home race in Germany at Nürburgring.
 In Hungary Vettel and Webber finished 3rd and 4th respectively.

 From Belgium to the season-ending race at Brazil, Vettel broke the record for most consecutive wins in a season by a total of 9.
 Sebastian Vettel would eventually clinch his fourth and final World Drivers' Championship title at the Indian Grand Prix.

 Mark Webber announced his Formula One retirement at the British Grand Prix, and the seat went to fellow Australian Daniel Ricciardo which was confirmed in September.

 Sponsorship and livery

-The basic colors of the Red Bull RB9 are dark blue and purple.
+The basic colors of the RB9 are dark blue and purple.
 In addition to sponsor stickers from Infiniti, there are large Red Bull stickers on the side pods, the Red Bull logo on the hood and nose, and the Red Bull lettering on the front and rear wings.
-Other sponsors on the vehicle are Rauch, Renault and Total.
+Other sponsors on the vehicle are Rauch, Pepe Jeans, Casio and Geox.